- NaaS stand for Network as a Service, it is one of the service models offered by cloud computing.

 - Other concerns include dealing with service level agreements (SLAs), compliance issues related to data sovereignty and the possibility of vendor lock-in.

 - To use NaaS model, the consumer is required to logon to the web portal, where he can get online API.
 Here, the consumer can customize the route.

 Features and Benefits of Naas:

-There exists more open support models, which help to reduce the operation cost.
+Support models: There exist more open support models, which help to reduce the operation cost.

-Customers have to pay for high-capacity network only when needed.
+Bursting: Customers have to pay for the high-capacity network only when needed.

-exists reliability treatments that can be applied for critical applications.
+Resilience: There exist reliability treatments that can be applied to critical applications.